PM Matteo Renzi to resign as Italy faces uncertainty

 Next steps

-Italy's path will become clearer as the week progresses but Renzi's promise to resign brings with it yet more uncertainty.
+Italy's path will become clearer as the week progresses, but Renzi's promise to resign brings with it yet more uncertainty.

 He may yet be asked to stay on in office by the President until parliament passes a budget bill which is due later this month.